sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/transform13.svg "inversion")

-The *Invert* block will invert a series of notes around a target note.
-There are two different modes of the *Invert* block: *odd* and *even*, the latter shifts the point of rotation up by a `1/4` step, enabling rotation around a point between two notes.
+The *Invert* block will rotate a series of notes around a target note.
+There are two different modes of the *Invert* block: *even* and *odd*.
+In *odd* mode, the point of rotation is shifted up by a `1/4` step, enabling rotation around a point between two notes.

 In the *invert (even)* example, `D4` is inverted around `G4`,